alinabalgradean/Notes/README.md

 # Python-vs-all
-Comparison of Python vs other programming languages in terms of available features
+In this short doc, I'll explore Python vs. other programming languages in terms of various features available/not available.

+## Python vs. C++